Entrance scholarships for future undergraduates

 All Entrance Scholarship awardees entering university in September are guaranteed their first or second choice of residence building, provided they apply by the residence application deadline.
 Should one of the smaller residence buildings fill up before all scholarship winners are placed in their first choice, scholarship awardees will be guaranteed their second choice of residence building.
 For more information, please refer to the McGill Housing website.

 All Entrance Scholarship awardees entering in September are eligible for priority registration.
-Please consult Enrolment Services' "Dates to note" page for current information.
+Please consult Enrolment Services' website for current information.

 If applicants are awarded an entrance scholarship and still require funding for their studies at McGill, they should consider the entrance scholarship as one part of a potentially larger financial assistance package that may include: